ellysh/video-game-bots/BotsClassification/types-of-bots.md

 This is a list of the data interception points:

 1. **Output devices**.
-It is possible to capture data from the output devices like monitor or audio column.
-Game objects have a specific colors and game events is accompanied by sounds often.
-You can compare these colors or sounds with predefined predefined values and make conclusion about the current objects state.
+It is possible to capture data from the output devices like monitor or audio card.
+Game objects have a specific colors and game events is accompanied by specific sounds often.
+You can compare these colors or sounds with predefined values and make conclusion about the current objects state.

 2. **Operation system**.
 You can substitute or modify some libraries or drivers of operation system.
 This allow you to trace the notifications that are sent to the game client application and the requests to OS from the application.
 Another way is launching game application on a emulator of the operation system like Wine.
 Emulators have an advanced logging system often.
 Thus, you will get a detailed information about each step of the game application work.